cm-jones/cm-jones/README.md

 ## About Me

-Hey!
 My name is Cody and I'm a software engineer based in Chicago, IL, USA.

 Some facts about me: